-This register can only be accessed when the FDC is in the Configuration Mode and after the CSR has been initialized to 0EH.
+This register can only be accessed in the Configuration Mode and after the CSR has been initialized to 0EH.
 This register is read only.
 The default value of this register after power up is 02H.
 This is used to identify the chip revision level.